tanishv12/WalletSystem/README.md

 # WalletSystem
-Android app made using Kotlin, Java, and Android Studio.
+Android app made using Kotlin and Android Studio.